 Thank you to everyone that joined us for the June 2020 Council-wide Virtual Roundtable.
 We had a great meeting and we hope that all of the participants were able to get get a lot of good information on how to KEEP SCOUTING and to do so safely.

-We shared that during the prevention we would share both the slide deck and the recording from the meeting.
+We shared that during the presentation we would share both the slide deck and the recording from the meeting.
 A list of Frequently Asked Questions is below.

 Questions and Answers from the June 2020 Council-wide Roundtable